WVU-CS230-2022-08-Group01/unityProj/README.md

 # Installation
 1) Download Unity (https://unity.com/download)
-2) Download prohect from GitHub
+2) Download project from GitHub
 3) Open project in Unity IDE to run and play quiz game

 # How to Use?